Indoor Air Quality Surveys

 Ensuring the Health & Safety of Your Property

 Good indoor air quality means carefully regulated temperature, humidity, and an adequate supply of fresh air from outside, but it also includes the absence of potential pollutants from inside as well.
 The air inside homes, schools, offices, and other workplaces affects the health and comfort of your family, customers, or workers.
 When a problem emerges—especially a serious issue like lead, asbestos, or mold—it’s crucial that you implement a solution as soon as possible.

-When you need support to tackle occupant complaints related to noxious odors, health concerns or water intrusion issues, call American Environmental Group (AEG).
-Our industrial hygienists, scientists, engineers, and regulatory specialists can help you determine fundamental factors, define damages and develop corrective actions and prevention strategies.
+If you’re dealing with complaints of noxious odors, health concerns, or water intrusion issues and you need support from a quality firm that can help you identify and solve the problem, trust the environmental consulting team at American Environmental Group.
+Our Industrial Hygienists, Scientists, Engineers, and Regulatory Specialists can help you determine the cause of the problem, define the damages that these factors have caused, and then develop corrective actions and prevention strategies.
 We will work closely with you to evaluate energy conservation options, monitor construction and renovation activities, and evaluate building materials and material installation practices.
-AEG routinely teams with architects, property owners/managers, engineers, and healthcare facility managers across the US.
+Our experienced team regularly works with architects, property owners and managers, engineers, and healthcare facility operators across the country.

 Reach out to us at (818) 465-5811 to learn more about how we can help you with your indoor air quality needs.

 How We Can Help Your Air Quality Issues

 Poor indoor air quality is usually caused by air pollution, whether it’s a single issue or numerous, simultaneous problems.
 Through careful research and observation, we help you evaluate external and internal pollution factors.
 When appropriate, we conduct an Indoor Environmental Assessment, including Environmental Sampling and Limited HVAC System Examination.